The common declaration format

 Each Mobius2 file is a sequence of declarations that can again contain nested declarations in various ways.

 A Mobius2 file must always be UTF-8.
-Except inside string literals, every character must be from the ascii subset of UTF-8.
+Except inside string literals, every character must be from the ascii (one-byte) subset of UTF-8.
 We recommend editing them with a plain text editor such as notepad++.

 Files in the Mobius2 declaration format are whitespace agnostic, that is any number of whitespace, tabulars or newlines count as a single whitespace for the parser.
 Use of newlines and tabulars are therefore entirely for human readability reasons only.